jimhigson/oboe.js-dissertation/main/main.md

 server side library would allow Oboe to be used as a REST-compatible streaming solution for situations which currently employ push tables or Websockets.
-This would provide a form of REST streaming that operates according to the principled design of http rather than by sidestepping it.
+This would provide a form of REST streaming that operates according to the principled design of HTTP rather than by sidestepping it.

 Although JSON is particularly well suited, there is nothing about Oboe